IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 When logged in, the account name is a dropdown menu, linking the user to account-specific content, as well as the log out link.

-*TO-DO...* This UI example isn't working here.
+*TO-DO...* Removed extra navbar links to make it look a little cleaner.
+Might add some back.
 Should UI example be a screenshot?

 * Logo/Branding
 * Search